Fire Punch: Plot

 In a future where Earth has been engulfed by an endless winter, the world is said to have been rendered barren by the Ice Witch, one of the few beings possessing extraordinary abilities known as "Blessings".
 Among them are Agni and his sister Luna, both gifted with the Blessing of regeneration.
 In their isolated village, they aid the elderly by offering the meat of Agni's severed limbs for sustenance.
 When a man named Doma, another Blessed, arrives and offers to take Agni to the city of Behemdorg, he reacts with revulsion upon discovering the villagers' reliance on cannibalism.
-In response, he annihilates the settlement, burning its inhabitants alive—including Luna, whose regeneration proves slower than Agni's.
+In response, he annihilates the settlement using his Blessing: inextinguishable fire, burning its inhabitants alive—including Luna, who dies due to her regeneration being slower than Agni's.
 Though left in a state of perpetual combustion, Agni survives, spending eight years recovering his strength while consumed by vengeance.

 During his quest for retribution, Agni encounters Sun, a boy with the Blessing of electricity who reveres him as a deity.
 He also crosses paths with Judah, a Blessed soldier whose resemblance to Luna unnerves him.
 After a violent confrontation, Judah subdues Agni, intending to deliver him to Behemdorg, where Sun has been imprisoned to power the city.
 Agni reunites with Doma, who seeks forgiveness but refuses to die in atonement.
 On a train bound for Behemdorg, Togata, a regenerative Blessed and passionate cinephile, intervenes, slaughtering the soldiers and persuading Agni to be filmed and become the protagonist of Togata's film, to which he agrees in exchange for training.
 Upon reaching the city, Agni's flames engulf Behemdorg, reducing it to ruins and liberating its enslaved populace.
 Judah, now purposeless, attempts self-immolation in Agni's fire, but the Ice Witch intervenes, decapitating her and absconding with her head.

 The Ice Witch, Sulya, revives Judah, placing her under mental control.
 She reveals that they are both "Evolved", an advanced form of humanity with abilities surpassing ordinary Blessings.
 Sulya intends to end the ice age by transforming Judah into a "World Tree" that will consume all life to warm the planet.
 Meanwhile, in an abandoned village, Agni becomes an unwilling leader of freed slaves who worship him as the "Fire Punch".
 Togata aids in sustaining the community, even as Agni offers his flesh for their survival.
 Learning that Behemdorg's remnants, including Doma, are nearby.
 Togata, revealed to be a trans man, departs, though Agni pursues him.
 Struggling to comprehend Togata's identity, Agni eventually accepts him as an older sibling, reconciling their bond.